astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `list_of_stakers`

-Return a list of stakers for each generator.
+Returns a list of stakers for certain generator

 ```json
 {